storacha/w3infra/README.md

 #### `UCAN_INVOCATION_POST_BASIC_AUTH`

-The HTTP Basic auth token for the UCAN Invocation entrypoin, where UCAN invocations can be stored and proxied to the UCAN Stream.
+The HTTP Basic auth token for the UCAN Invocation entrypoint, where UCAN invocations can be stored and proxied to the UCAN Stream.

 _Example:_ `MgCZG7EvaA...1pX9as=`